AdobeDocs/adobeio-runtime/guides/using_packages.md

 ## Adding parameters to a package

 Notice in the package summary the statements `(parameters: none defined)`.
-You can add parameters to a package, and all entities in the package will inherit them:
+You can add default parameters to a package, and all entities in the package will inherit them:

 `wsk package update hellopackage --param name Patricia`

 ```
 ok: updated package hellopackage
 ```

+### Default params and encryption

+Before we dive deeper in how to set and use default params, let’s discuss the security aspect first.
+Many developers use the default params as a mechanism to provision actions with the secrets/passwords needed to authenticate against some other systems (databases, services, APIs).

+In order to support this use case, all default params are automatically encrypted.
+They are decrypted just before the action code is executed.
+Thus, the only time you have access to the decrypted value is while executing the action code.

+If you run the CLI command for getting an action or package, you’d get a listing for the names of the default params while the values will be listed as a hash instead of the actual value.

 You can see what parameters have been added to a package (note the `summary` flag is left out; you&rsquo;ll get a complete report):